LeslieDelval/CyberEssentialsProject/README.md

 Praneeth Reddy Gunna

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-ShinyHunter.py is the game itself script.py is the bruteforce script
+ShinyHunter.py is the game itself script.py is the bruteforce script -- run using python script.py

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++